TechsCode-Team/UltraEconomyWiki/features/mob_drops.md

 <br>

 ## Entities
-This will indicate wich entities should drop the money when they die.
+This will indicate which entities should drop the money when they die.
 You can edit it while you are creating a new mob drop by clicking the Mob Spawner in the middle-right (Called `Entities`).
 <br>

 ![Entities](https://i.imgur.com/FiHEejC.png)